Akyoo501/Basic-Syntax-for-C-/README.md

-Before start to code in C++ we suppose to having this library's
+Before start to code in C++ we suppose to having this syntax first